grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 - **Costs:** Running Loki on AWS will incur costs.
 Make sure to monitor your usage and costs to avoid any unexpected bills.
 In this guide we have used a simple EKS cluster with 3 nodes and m5.xlarge instances.
 You may wish to adjust the instance types and number of nodes based on your workload.

-- **Guide:** Note that this guide was created on the first `1st of October 2024`.
-Cloud providers are constantly updating their services and offerings.
-This may mean that some of the steps require updating.
+- **Guide:** Note that this guide was **last updated on 1st October 2024**.
+As cloud providers frequently update their services and offerings, some steps in this guide may need adjustments over time.

 ## Next steps